mgbmix/mgbmix/content/CARDS/DROP01/0025 - Mars Teleport Sci Institute.md

 # Rules Text

-When this card enters play, target creature is sent to the institute until this card leaves play.
+When this card enters play, target [[Creature]] is sent to the institute until this card leaves play.
 (That creature is considered not on the battlefield).

 When this card leaves play, return that creature to play under its owner's control.